On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Preliminaries and Overview of Main Results

-Note that for any instance, stable integral matchings are a subset of stable fractional matchings.
-However, knowing the space of stable integral matchings does not give information about the space of stable fractional matchings.
+Note that for any instance, stable integral matchings form a subset of stable fractional matchings.
+However, knowing the space of stable integral matchings does not give much information about the space of stable fractional matchings.
 We shall now demonstrate this through two observations.

 \begin{observation} A matching instance may have a unique stable integral matching but multiple stable fractional matchings. \end{observation}

 Consider the stable matching instance represented in Figure \ref{subfig:intneq}.
 The unique stable integral matching is $\mu_1 =\{(m_1,w_2)$, $(m_2,w_1)$, $(m_3,w_3)\}$.
 Consider matching $\mu_2 = \{(m_1,w_1)$, $(m_2,w_2)$, $(m_3,w_3)\}$.
 Fractional matching $\mu_{\alpha}=\alpha\mu_1 +(1-\alpha)\mu_2$ is stable for all $\alpha \in [1/2,1]$.